Scott-Darroch/Group_1_Coursework_SEM/use-cases/use-case 3.md

 ### Goal in Context

-As a *location scout* for a movie production company I would like a report of all the countries in a region organised by largest to smallest population to help find the perfect location for shooting of my current project.
+As a *marketing consultant* for a movie production company I would like a report of all the countries in a region organised by largest to smallest population to help find the perfect location for shooting of my current project.
 ### Scope

 Company.